Roxaleen/podpicker/README.md

 The current version features multiple enhancements to the UI and the search functionality.

-In the playlist builder, the primitive greedy algorithm has been supplanted by the more optimized B&B algorithm.
+In the playlist builder, the primitive greedy algorithm is replaced by the more optimized B&B algorithm.

 ## Acknowledgements